pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 > _tkinter.TclError: no display name and no $DISPLAY environment variable<br>

 They say some problems don't need solving.
-They just spit noise at you, as if noise were a cost-free discourtesy
+They just spit noise at you, as if noise were a cost-free discourtesy.
+When you first give Mouse Focus to the App on the side, you're likely to see

 > 2025-03-16 16:44:29.592 Python[43841:7691786] +[IMKClient subclass]: chose IMKClient_Modern
 > 2025-03-16 16:44:29.592 Python[43841:7691786] +[IMKInputSession subclass]: chose IMKInputSession_Modern

+If you see this, don't worry.
+I'm ignoring it, and it hasn't hurt me yet

 #### What kind of drawings does their Turtle Logo make?